 Australian Catholic University

 ACU’s Bachelor of Early Childhood Education offers a 4 year full-time or part-time equivalent degree on campus or online.
-To be eligible for admission to the course, an applicant must have completed at year 12 level, or equivalent.
-Other requirements for this course are:
+To be eligible for admission to the course, an applicant must have completed, at a Year 12 level:

 Other requirements